 On Windows, check that the Perforce service under Control Panel, Services, is running.

-If you cannot run p4 info on the Perforce server, Perforce is basically unusable so you might as well stop Perforce.
+If you cannot run p4 info on the Helix Server server, the server is basically unusable so you might as well stop the Helix Server.
 Check whether CPU and memory are adequate.

 On Unix, run